Deep Multi-scale Convolutional Neural Network for Dynamic Scene Deblurring: Introduction

 \section{Introduction}

-Motion blur is one of the most commonly arising artifact types when taking photos.
-Camera shaking and fast object motions degrade image quality to undesired blurry images.
+Motion blur is one of the most commonly arising types of artifacts when taking photos.
+Shakes of camera and fast object motions degrade image quality to undesired blurry images.
 Furthermore, various causes such as depth variation, occlusion in motion boundaries make blurs even more complex.
 Single image deblurring problem is to estimate the unknown sharp image given a blurry image.
 Earlier studies focused on removing blurs caused by simple translational or rotational camera motions.
-More recent works try to handle removing general non-uniform blurs caused by depth variation, camera shakes and object motions in dynamic environments.
+More recent works try to handle general non-uniform blurs caused by depth variation, camera shakes and object motions in dynamic environments.
 Most of these approaches are based on following blur model ~\cite{whyte2010non,gupta2010single,hirsch2011fast,harmeling2010space}.

-where \textbf{B}, \textbf{S} and \textbf{n} are vectorizd blurry image, latent sharp image, and noise, respectively. \textbf{K} is a large sparse matrix whose rows each contain a local blur kernel acting on \textbf{S} to generate a blurry pixel.
+where \textbf{B}, \textbf{S} and \textbf{n} are vectorized blurry image, latent sharp image, and noise, respectively. \textbf{K} is a large sparse matrix whose rows each contain a local blur kernel acting on \textbf{S} to generate a blurry pixel.
 In practice, blur kernel is unknown.
-Thus, blind deblurring methods try to estimate latent sharp image $\textbf{S}$ and blur kernel $\textbf{K}$ simultaneously, given a blurry image \textbf{B}.
+Thus, blind deblurring methods try to estimate latent sharp image $\textbf{S}$ and blur kernel $\textbf{K}$ simultaneously.

-Finding blur kernel for every pixel is severely ill-posed problem.
+Finding blur kernel for every pixel is a severely ill-posed problem.
 Thus, some approaches tried to parametrize blur models with simple assumptions on the sources of blurs.
 In ~\cite{whyte2010non, gupta2010single}, they assumed that blur is caused by 3D camera motion only.
 However, in dynamic scenes, the kernel estimation is more challenging as there are multiple moving objects as well as camera motion.
 Thus, Kim et al.~\cite{thkim:2013} proposed a dynamic scene deblurring method that jointly segments and deblurs a non-uniformly blurred image, allowing the estimation of complex (non-linear) kernel within a segment.
-In addition, Kim and Lee~\cite{thkim:2014} approximated the blur kernel as locally linear and proposed an approach that estimates both the latent image and the local linear motions jointly.
+In addition, Kim and Lee~\cite{thkim:2014} approximated the blur kernel to be locally linear and proposed an approach that estimates both the latent image and the locally linear motions jointly.
 However, these blur kernel approximations are still inaccurate, especially in the cases of abrupt motion discontinuities and occlusions.
-Note that such erroneous kernel estimation directly affects to the quality of the latent image, resulting undesired ringing artifacts.
+Note that such erroneous kernel estimation directly affects the quality of the latent image, resulting in undesired ringing artifacts.